 It can grow in low, medium or bright light.
 Giving it too much water is about the only way you can kill it, so it’s best to allow the soil to dry between watering.

-Air plants are very easy to care for because they absorb water through their leaves.
+Air plants are very easy to care for because they absorb water through their leaves making it one of the best dorm room plants.
 All you need to do is to spray the leaves with water.
 Some need spraying once a week, whilst others can be sprayed every two weeks.

 They normally don’t do too well in direct sunlight but they don’t like a temperature that drops too low either.
 They are originally native to warmer climates and they may die if it gets too cold.